 The vast majority of fine watches today are made using CNC machinery and teams of people working on them.
 It just makes sense to do that.
 However a handful of people around the world still use traditional methods to make amazing pieces of mechanical art by hand.
 These pieces are truly unique and they all have a story.
 As the world slowly gets saturated with the products of modern industry, these handmade pieces remain a desirable curiosity among watchmakers, enthusiasts and collectors alike.

 This project has been on hiatus for a few months and upon launching this website in January 2019 the work will continue.
 The movement is not far from finished, it runs very nicely and the case design has been chosen.
 Some parts still need to be made, some need to be finished.
 There will be new material posted on this page as the project continues.

 March 2019: The project continues with making parts for the motion works.
-I started with the two brass wheels and decided to make a video of the process as well.
+I started with the two brass wheels.